Pass-Along Plants and Seeds For A "Grandmother's

 valley, “marvel-of-Peru” for four o’clocks,

 “flags” or “flower de luce” for iris.

 For Your Grandmother's Garden Design

 Many plants qualify as old-fashioned

 heirlooms.
-These are a few off the top of my head and from seed catalogs.
+These are a few off the top of my head and from vintage seed and

 Tuberose: The earliest account was that it